🤖 Tech News

 Tencent Hunyuan 3.0 & WeChat Agents

 Tencent has also made a massive play in the agent space with the launch of Hunyuan 3.0 and its new Productivity Agent Suite (featuring "WorkBuddy" and "Miora").
-Tencent's strategic direction is clear: embedding autonomous AI agents directly into WeChat.
-This will allow WeChat's billions of users to deploy agents that can manage schedules, answer emails, draft documents, and interact with other business APIs directly from their chat window, creating a seamless conversational operating system.
+Tencent's strategic direction is clear: embedding autonomous AI agents directly into WeChat, the super-app used by billions of users for communication, payment, and daily services.

 WEF's 16 New Global Lighthouse Factories